zahlman/entrypoint/README.md

     pass
 ```

 This is the simplest usage.
 The argument parser that is generated will read a single, positional parameter from the command line.
-The entrypoint will be named `my_entrypoint`, so the command-line usage will look like `my_entrypoint <arg>`.
+The entry point will be named `my_entrypoint`, so the command-line usage will look like `my_entrypoint <arg>`.
 The value supplied for `arg` on the command line will be converted to integer before the function is called (the `make_parser` implementation inspected the function signature to make this decision).
 The `invoke` function will receive a dict like `{'arg': <some integer value>}`, and use it to call `my_entrypoint`.

 ```python
 @entrypoint(arg='documentation')